tatomyr/json-types/README.md

 The example above results in `foo` being both `string` and `number`, effectively equivalent to TypeScript's `never` type.

+The `$schema` properties also cannot be combined using the `$and` notation.

+Impossible combinations should result in the `undefined` type.

 ## Literals Escaping

 Whenever there is a need to use a literal string value instead of a reserved keyword, it needs to be prepended with the `$literal` prefix: